 Do you have high monthly energy bills, uncomfortable rooms, problems with moisture, mold, and mildew?

 These are just some of the signs you need insulation in your home.
 Other symptoms include a constantly running furnace or air conditioner, cold floors, drafts, and walls that are cold to the touch.
+Some problems could even lead to structural damage to the roof, like if you notice ice dams forming at the gutters each winter.

 What Happens to Existing Insulation in the Attic, Walls, and Crawl Space?

-If your older home happens to have existing insulation, in some cases it will need to be removed and in others it will stay where it is.
+If your older home happens to have existing insulation, in some cases, it will need to be removed, and in others, it will stay where it is.

 Let’s talk about the crawl space and the attic first.